Title

 Rodrigo Roa Duterte's Executive Order No. 130 lifts the moratorium on mineral agreements, allowing new contracts under the Philippine Mining Act while emphasizing environmental protection and maximizing government revenue from mineral resources.

-Section 48 of RA No. 10963 doubled the excise tax rate on minerals, mineral products, and quarry resources from 2% to 4%.
+Section 48 of RA No. 10963 (TRAIN Act) is referenced; it doubled the excise tax rate on minerals, mineral products, and quarry resources from 2% to 4%.

-Grantees have rights over their approved exploration areas and a right of first option to develop and utilize minerals upon approval of their mining project feasibility declaration.
+The right of first option to develop and utilize minerals is granted upon approval of the declaration of mining project feasibility.

 Analyze Cases Smarter, Faster